PivotLLM/MCPLaunchPad/README.md

-# MCPLaunchPad
+# generic-mcp

-Production-grade MCP server with SSE - just add tools
+This is an example of a very boring, yet production grade MCP server that supports SSE.

+Tools can be added in mcpserver/tools.go